microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 5. Get-AzStorageAccountKey @params
 ```

-2. We will need the account key to create a SAS Token.
+2. We will need an account key to create a SAS Token.
 A SAS Token
     (shared access signature) provides delegated access to resources in
     your storage account.
 You can assign full or reduced permissions to
     a SAS Token.
 SAS Tokens can also have expirations set and can more